AlecRust/brevwoo/readme.txt

 = Where do I get a Brevo API key? =

-You can create a Brevo API key for this plugin in the "SMTP & API" section of your Brevo account settings, in the "API Keys" tab.
+From the "SMTP & API" section of your Brevo account settings, in the "API Keys" tab.
+It's recommended to create a new API key for this plugin e.g. you could label it "BrevWoo".

+Once you have an API key, enter it in the plugin settings at **Settings > BrevWoo**.

 View the [official Brevo documentation](https://developers.brevo.com/docs/getting-started#quick-start) for more information.